What Is Ad Tracking?

 Beyond tracking and cookies, Poper Blocker excels in eliminating unwanted ads and pop-ups.
 This feature blocks basic pop-ups that open in new windows or tabs and advanced pop-ups that appear on the page you’re viewing.

 To enable this, access Advanced Settings and activate “Block basic popups” and “Block advanced popups (overlays).”
-This comprehensive blocking not only enhances your privacy but also declutters your online space, allowing for a more focused and enjoyable browsing experience.
+This comprehensive blocking not only enhances your privacy but also declutters your digital space, allowing for a more focused and enjoyable browsing experience.

 More Methods to Limit Ad Tracking